-Tamara Grantham is the award-winning author of more than a dozen books and novellas, including the Olive Kennedy: Fairy World MD series and the Shine novellas, and the upcoming Twisted Ever After trilogy.
+Tamara Grantham is the award-winning author of more than a dozen books and novellas, including the Olive Kennedy: Fairy World MD series, the Shine novellas, and the upcoming Twisted Ever After trilogy.
 Dreamthief, the first book of her Fairy World MD series, won first place for fantasy in INDIEFAB’S Book of the Year Awards, a RONE award for best New Adult Romance.
-The Witch's Tower, the first book of her fairytale retelling series, launched as a #1 bestseller on Amazon in both the Mythology and Fairy Tales categories with over 200 five-star reviews.
+The Witch's Tower, the first book of her fairytale retelling series, launched as a #1 bestseller on Amazon with over 200 five-star reviews.

 Born and raised in Texas, Tamara now lives with her husband and five children in Wichita, Kansas.
-She rarely has any free time, but when the stars align and she gets a moment to relax, she enjoys reading fantasy novels, taking nature walks, which fuel her inspiration for creating fantastical worlds, and watching every Star Wars or Star Trek movie ever made.
+She rarely has any free time, but when the stars align and she gets a moment to relax, she enjoys reading fantasy novels and watching every Star Wars or Star Trek movie ever made.

 Favorite Books: Childhood faves: The Narnia Chronicles by C.S.
 Lewis and The Prydain Chronicles by Lloyd Alexander.
 As I got older, I enjoyed books by Terry Brooks and Terry Goodkind (the first few.)
 I also fell in love with Jane Austen and Thomas Hardy.
 Today, some of my favorite reads are The Dresden Files by Jim Butcher and The Kate Daniels Series by Ilona Andrews.
 Oh--and Harry Potter.
 But who doesn't love Harry Potter, right?

 Favorite Movies: All the Star Wars movies, Star Trek everything, A&E's Pride and Prejudice, and the new Thor movies.

 More About Me: The Long (And Probably More Info than you Ever Wanted to Know):